-In 2008, with limited resources to expand its Medicaid program, Oregon determined a lottery would be the fairest way to choose enrollees.
+In 2008, with limited resources to expand its Medicaid program, Oregon determined that a lottery would be the fairest way to choose enrollees.
 About 90,000 low-income adults applied for 10,000 openings.
 This overwhelming response allowed researchers to conduct the first randomized, controlled study of insuring previously uninsured adults.

 The Oregon Health Insurance Experiment is providing clues to the likely impact of Medicaid expansion under the Affordable Care Act.